cesarhcq/rotors_simulator/README.md

 $ rosrun rotors_gazebo image_publisher
 ```

-If you do not have ROS Workspace, you need to create:
+If you do not have ROS Workspace, you need to create.
 Please, note: you can create any name to your workspace.

 ```